-

 ATEX

 ATEX is a directive used worldwide for equipment, including encoders, to be used around or in explosive atmospheres.
-ATEX certified equipment is NOT necessarily interchangeable with US-based UL Class/Division rated equipment.
+ATEX certified equipment is NOT necessarily interchangeable with US-based UL Class/Division or Class/Zone rated equipment, nor IECEx rated equipment.
 ATEX is an alternative and different system.
-Avtron offers a full famliy of Explosion Protected, ATEX certified encoders.
-M6-(4-7) and the XR series of encoders.
+Review our full line of Avtron Explosion Protected, ATEX certified encoders, including M6, M6C and XR models.

 -